 - Upload the HTML file to the web server that hosts your web content.
 This step is largely dependent on your web host configuration, so your web developer or IT team should be able to help you if you have questions about how to complete it.
 Alternatively, if you cannot upload the page to a web server, you can save it locally.

-- Using multiple web browsers (for example, Chrome, Firefox, Safari, and Internet Explorer) and operating systems, visit the URL (or file location) for your test page and ensure that the ad tag functions.
+- Using multiple web browsers, such as Chrome or Firefox, and operating systems, visit the URL or file location for your test page and ensure that the ad tag functions.